ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 #### Leave the Group ## {#ssec-group-leaving}

 A Client can actively request to leave the group.
-In this case, the Client sends a CoAP DELETE request to the endpoint /ace-group/GROUPNAME/nodes/NODENAME at the KDC, where GROUPNAME is the group name and NODENAME is its node name, formatted as defined in {{node-delete}}
+In this case, the Client sends a CoAP DELETE request to the endpoint /ace-group/GROUPNAME/nodes/NODENAME at the KDC, where GROUPNAME identifies the group and NODENAME is its node name, formatted as defined in {{node-delete}}

 Note that, after having left the group, the Client may wish to join it again.
 Then, as long as the Client is still authorized to join the group, i.e., the associated access token is still valid, the Client can request to re-join the group directly to the KDC (see {{ssec-key-distribution-exchange}}), without having to retrieve a new access token from the AS.